Personalised Learning Policy

 - To regularly update the SEN policy to reflect modern and inclusive practices as the field dictates

-- To develop contacts with outside professional agencies or skilled individuals to enhance internal service delivery.
+- To develop contacts with outside professional agencies or skilled individuals (speech therapists, occupational therapist, psychomotor therapists etc) to enhance internal service delivery.

 - To ensure that all members of the ARIS team are adequately trained and have opportunities for ongoing professional development related to supporting students with SEN.

-- A student has a SEN if they have:
+- A student has an SEN if they have:

 - Significantly greater difficulty in learning in comparison to the majority of his/her same-age peers causes challenges with keeping up with the class curriculum